Alfred E. Neuman: Mad magazine

 Mingo's defining portrait was used on the cover of Mad #30 in late 1956 as a supposed write-in candidate for the presidency, and it fixed his identity and appearance into the version that has been used ever since.
 In November 2008, Mingo's original cover art sold at auction for $203,150.
 Mingo painted seven more Neuman covers through 1957 and became the magazine's signature cover artist throughout the 1960s and 1970s.
 He produced 97 Mad covers in total and illustrated dozens of additional cover images for Mads many reprint Specials and its line of paperbacks.

-During Mingo's absence, Frank Kelly Freas rendered Neuman for Mad from 1958 to 1962.
+From 1958 to 1962, Mingo focused on his advertising work.
+During Mingo's absence, Frank Kelly Freas rendered Neuman for Mad.
 Mingo's total surpassed Freas' in 1965, and his leading status endured until 2016, when current contributor Mark Fredrickson became the most prolific Mad cover artist with his 98th cover.

 Neuman has appeared in one form or another on the cover of nearly every issue of Mad and its spinoffs since that issue and continuing to the present day, with a small handful of exceptions.
 Two such departures were Mad #233 (September 1982) which replaced Neuman's image with that of Pac-Man, and Mad #195 (December 1977) which instead featured the message "Pssst!
 Keep This Issue Out of the Hands of Your Parents!
 (Make 'Em Buy Their Own Copy!)".
 Even when Neuman is not part of the cover gag, or when the cover is entirely text-based, his disembodied head generally appears in miniature form.
 The most notorious Neuman-free cover was #166 (April 1974), which featured a human hand giving the profane "middle finger" gesture while declaring Mad to be "The Number One Ecch Magazine".
 Some newsstands that normally carried Mad chose not to display or sell this issue.

 Neuman's ubiquity as a grinning cover boy grew as the magazine's circulation quadrupled, but the single highest-selling issue of Mad depicted only his feet.
 The cover image of issue #161, spoofing the 1972 film The Poseidon Adventure, showed Neuman floating upside-down inside a life preserver.
 The original art for this cover was purchased at auction in 1992 for $2,200 by Annie Gaines, the widow of Mad founder and publisher William Gaines, and subsequently given on permanent loan to Mad writer Dick DeBartolo.
 The image was copied in 1998 for issue #369 by famed illustrator Mick McGinty, spoofing the hit film Titanic.